Scroll down to read Reviews and then an Excerpt from The Road to Thebes

 Amphion rose from his seat and bowed gracefully.
-“Yes, my lady: a piece about Deukalion and the flood, if that would please you.”
+“Yes, my lady: a piece about Deucalion and the flood, if that would please you.”

-“An interesting theme,” said Lykus.
+“An interesting theme,” said Lycus.
 “Let us hear it, Amphion.”

 The young man lifted his lyre and inclined his head for a moment; his dark curls shone in the light of the fire that burned in the central hearth.
 When the crowd was completely silent, he plucked his first chord.